 Far worse has got to be Jean-Claude Van Damme, with his unshakable Belgian accent, as a character so American he's got the American flag tattooed on both shoulders.

 In the games, Cammy is a muscular Amazon with an American or Japanese accent.
 So, this role obviously goes to tiny Australian pop princess Kylie Minogue.
+Apparently cast at the absolute last minute before shooting began, because they needed someone in Australia who could be counted on to learn lines fast.

 The American series